shards-7/fakeyou.py/README.md

 - json

-and goes the same for categories:
+and it goes the same for categories:
 ```
 import fakeyou